English

 4. Acupressure or Acupuncture: Applying pressure to specific points on the body or undergoing acupuncture sessions may help alleviate nausea by promoting relaxation and balancing energy flow, according to some alternative medicine practices.

-5. Behavioural Therapies: Techniques such as deep breathing, guided imagery, or progressive muscle relaxation can help manage nausea by reducing stress and anxiety, which can exacerbate symptoms.
+5. Behavioral Therapies: Techniques such as deep breathing, guided imagery, or progressive muscle relaxation can help manage nausea by reducing stress and anxiety, which can exacerbate symptoms.
 These therapies aim to promote relaxation and distract from discomfort, aiding in symptom relief.

 Consult a gastroenterologist if you need nausea relief.